-Garden plots in the Dublin Community Gardens at Darree Fields have sold out.
-Space was limited and was available on a first-come, first-served basis to Dublin residents only.
+As of April 2016 there are five plots available at the Dublin Community Gardens at Darree Fields.
+Space is available on a first-come, first-served basis to Dublin residents only.
 Plots are 15’x15’ and will be maintained organically.
-The annual $40.00 fee covers a once a year tilling, compost tending, water and gardening classes.
+The annual $40.00 fee covers water and gardening support.
 Visitors are asked to be respectful of gardens; no pets are allowed in the garden area.

 Guidelines have been set to: